Degrees in Agribusiness by Degree Program Level

 Some community and technical colleges offer a 2-year degree in agribusiness technology or agribusiness management.
 Graduates of an associate degree program can choose to enter the agribusiness field in entry-level positions or go on to pursue a 4-year degree.

 Many careers in agribusiness involve not only management but also accounting, marketing, sales and finance.
 The curriculum for an associate degree program in agribusiness will include introductory courses in these areas:

 Popular Career Options

 An associate degree in agribusiness management or agribusiness technology will prepare students for entry-level positions in food sales, food management, food production, agriculture, farm operation or agricultural supply sales.
-Some specific job titles open to those with an associate degree in this field might include:
+Some specific positions that may be open to those with an associate's degree in this field might include:

 - Retail assistant food manager

 Bachelor's Degree in Agribusiness

 With an emphasis on agribusiness management, finance and marketing, a program leading to a bachelor's degree in agribusiness prepares students for mid- to upper-management positions in farming and food production industries.
 In many cases, employers in the agribusiness field would prefer job prospects to hold bachelor's degrees in agribusiness management.

 Since those with bachelor's degrees in agribusiness are qualified to work in farming, food production and food preparation, it is not uncommon for some programs to include courses in areas such as animal nutrition, soil science and poultry science.
 Many programs, however, will provide more advanced courses in business, marketing and accounting than are offered in an associate's degree program.
 A bachelor's degree program in agribusiness will generally include courses in the following topics:

 - Agribusiness economic analysis